 On December 15, 2022, the Company caused notices to be issued to the holders of its 2023 Notes regarding the Company's exercise of its option to redeem \$22,521,800 in aggregate principal amount of issued and outstanding 2023 Notes, comprising all issued and outstanding 2023 Notes, at a price equal to 100% of the principal amount of the 2023 Notes, plus accrued and unpaid interest thereon from September 30, 2022, through, but excluding, January 17, 2023 in accordance with the terms of the indenture governing the 2023 Notes.
-The Company expects the redemption to be completed on January 17, 2023.
-The Company intends to fund the redemption of the 2023 Notes with loans obtained under the Credit Facility.
-See also "Subsequent Events."
+The redemption was completed on January 17, 2023.
+The Company funded the redemption of the 2023 Notes with loans obtained under the Credit Facility.